SERVICES & TREATMENT

 Complete feedback appointment 1 week following testing via telehealth or in person.

-Complete written report of relevant background, results, and recommendations with 72 hours of feedback.
+Complete written report of relevant background, results, and recommendations within approximately 72 hours of feedback.

 Why does Dr. Eisenlohr complete all testing in one day?

-Dr. Eisenlohr is highly trained and experienced in the fast paced and demanding hospital setting requiring excellent test knowledge, quick relationship building, efficient test selection, and a fundamental belief in the ethics of not overtesting.
+Dr. Eisenlohr’s experience in the fast paced and demanding hospital setting built an expertise in test knowledge, relationship building, test selection, and a fundamental belief in the ethics of not requiring unnecessary tests.

-Dr. Eisenlohr appreciates seeing the individual over the course of time to understand the waxing and waning of skills and attention in order to provide more specific and generalizable recommendations (e.g., some children have better or worse attention after lunch which may impact recommendations).
+Additionally, seeing the individual over the course of time helps understand the waxing and waning of skills and attention in order to provide more specific and generalizable recommendations (e.g., some children have better or worse attention after lunch which may impact recommendations).

 Which types of neuropsychological evaluations does Dr. Eisenlohr conduct?